alexamog/raidPlanners/README.md

 # Getting Started

+## Creating the .env file in raid-backend

+Create a .env file and paste in the following:

+`CLIENT_ID= TOKEN_SECRET= CALLBACK_URL=http://localhost:3001/auth/discord/callback`

 ## Creating the Discord OAuth application
 A Discord Bot  is needed for the Discord login strategy to work With your own Discord account, create a [Discord OAuth application](https://discord.com/developers/docs/intro)